pakore/waysofworking/README.md

 Gathering metrics about your software in an automated way is as important as releasing features.
 Make sure your stakeholders understand this too.

-In a nutshell: **It's easier to take decisions technically and politically when you have the data to back it up.
-Make sure you invest in the architecture and the tools to enable this.**
+In a nutshell: **Investing in metrics collection will allow you to take better decisions and justify them to stakeholders.**

 ### Devops culture: forks into swiss-knives